eiximenis/eiximenis.github.io/themes/zzo/README.ko.md

 myname = "zzossig"
 email = "zzossig@gmail.com"
 whoami = "Web Developer"
-useGravatar = false
-location = "Seoul, Korea"
-organization = "Hugo"
-link = "https://github.com/zzossig/hugo-theme-zzo"
+bioImageUrl = "" # image url like "http//..." or "images/anyfoldername/mybioimage.jpg" If not set, we find a avatar image in root/static/images/whoami/avatar.(png|jpg|svg) useGravatar = false # we use this option highest priority location = "Seoul, Korea" organization = "Hugo" link = "https://github.com/zzossig/hugo-theme-zzo"

 # sidebar
-enableBio = true # home page sidebar enableSidebar = true # Set to false to create the full width of the content. enableSidebarTags = true # if you want to use tags. enableSidebarSeries = true enableSidebarCategories = true enableToc = true # single page table of contents, you can replace this param to toc(toc = true) hideToc = false # Hide or Show toc enableTocSwitch = true # single page table of contents visibility switch itemsPerCategory = 5 # maximum number of posts shown in the sidebar.
+enableBio = true # in home page sidebar enableBioImage = true # in home page sidebar enableSidebar = true # Set to false to create the full width of the content. enableSidebarTags = true # if you want to use tags. enableSidebarSeries = true enableSidebarCategories = true enableHomeSidebarTitles = true enableListSidebarTitles = true enableToc = true # single page table of contents, you can replace this param to toc(toc = true) hideToc = false # Hide or Show toc tocPosition = "inner" # inner, outer tocFolding = false enableTocSwitch = true # single page table of contents visibility switch itemsPerCategory = 5 # maximum number of posts shown in the sidebar. sidebarPosition = "right" # bio, profile component layout position tocLevels = ["h2", "h3", "h4"] # minimum h2, maximum h4 in your article enableSidebarPostsByOrder = false # another lists in the sidebar

 # footer
 showPoweredBy = true # show footer text: Powered by Hugo and Zzo theme